ikyofw/ikyo/README.md

 # Background
-The main objective of this framework is to minimize the development effort for typical web-based applications that do not require fancy user interfaces.
-Only one standard UI style is provided.
-This framework was originally developed in 2002 using Java and JavaScript.
-In 2022, we migrated the framework to React and Django, resulting in the new version, 2.0.
-In December 2023, we open-sourced the framework.
+The main objective of this framework is to minimize development effort for typical web-based applications that do not require complex user interfaces.
+It provides only one standard UI style for efficiency.
+Originally developed in 2002 using Java and JavaScript, the framework was migrated to React and Django in 2022, resulting in the current version 2.0.
+As of December 2023, the framework has been open-sourced.
 # Features
-1. Web screens can be defined online.
+•	Online web screen definition: Web screens can be directly defined within the framework.
-2. Upon saving a screen definition, although not in a WYSIWYG manner, the layout can be previewed.
+•	Preview functionality: Screen layouts can be previewed immediately after saving a screen definition although the nature of the process is not WYSIWYG.
-3. Screen definition involves high-level objects such as dialogues, enquiry fields, simple fields, tabular fields, button bars, etc., which we refer to as 'field groups'.
+•	High-level object approach: Screens are defined using high-level objects like dialogues, enquiry fields, simple fields, tabular fields, button bars, etc., which we refer to as "field groups".
-4. These screen definition screens are also created using the framework itself.
+•	Self-referential development: The framework itself is used to build the screens that define other screens.
-5. An option is also available to define a screen using an Excel spreadsheet.
+•	Excel import option: Screen definitions can alternatively be created using an Excel spreadsheet.
-6. Once defined, the backend can submit the screen definition to the React frontend, which will then render the screen accordingly.
+•	Dynamic screen rendering: Once defined, the backend can submit the screen definition to the React frontend, which will then render the screen accordingly.
-7. React development is generally not required unless there is a need for a new type of field group.
+•	Minimal React development: React development is generally not required unless a new type of field group is needed.
-8. The tabular field group is a powerful feature of the framework.
-It allows data input and display in a tabular format, with a UI similar to a spreadsheet.
-This includes navigation in the table using cursor keys or the mouse, and supports copy and paste functions.
+•	Powerful tabular field group: This feature allows data input and display in a spreadsheet-like format, including navigation using cursor keys or mouse, and supports copy and paste functionalities.
-9. Menu management, user management, and permission management are already integrated into the framework.
+•	Integrated management: Menu, user, and permission management systems are already integrated into the framework.
-10. We have provided three sample applications: a timesheet, task management, and expense tracking.
+•	Sample applications: Three sample applications are provided: a timesheet, task management, and an expense tracking system.

 # Notes
 1. Python 3.10 or above.